Enrolment in a master program in geology, geosciences or petroleum geotechniques. The applicant must have documented

 - Introduction to Longyearbyen CO2 laboratory and local/regional geology

-How to use maps and Petrel to assess CO2 storage capacity
+- How to use geophysical information and maps to assess CO2 storage capacity

 - Reservoir-seal system carbonate and siliciclastic reservoirs (structural elements, reservoir quality, local-regional extent of reservoir).

 - Analysing geophysical data and maps using printouts and/or computer exercises using Petrel to assess storage capacity of selected reservoir-seal systems

 Students will work in groups to solve specific topics to be decided on, and each student will build on this for their individual final reports.